singh2010nidhi/Heart-Failure-Prediction-using-MSAzure/README.md

 # Heart Failure Prediction using Microsoft Azure

+## Project Overview

 Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year, which accounts for 31% of all deaths worlwide.
 Heart failure is a common event caused by CVDs.
 People with cardiovascular disease or who are at high cardiovascular risk need early detection and management wherein a machine learning model can be of great help.
 This project involves training Machine Learning Model to predict mortality by Heart Failure using Microsoft Azure and deployment of the model as a web service.
 We also figure the main factors that cause mortality.

 ## Project Architecture

-The following diagram shows the overall architecture and workflow of the project.
+*Figure 1 : The following diagram shows the overall architecture and workflow of the project.*

 ![](images/Project_Architecture.png)